flo-at/minmon/README.md

 ## General ideas
 - Store data/status in time-based database (e.g. rrdtool) and visualize on web interface or ncurses UI.
 This should be optional and separated from the existing code.

+# Contributions
+Contributions are very welcome!
+Right now MinMon is pretty basic but it's also super easy to extend.
+Even if it's just a typo in the documentation, I'll be happy to merge your PR.
+If you're looking for a new check or action type, just open a new issue (if it doesn't exist yet) and tag it with the "enhancement" label.